u-Squared/Perlinoise/README.md

 # how to use
-call the program with or without seed eg; `./perlinoise` or `./perlonoise 1234`
+call the program with or without reselution and/or seed

-ps; seed can only be an integer
+eg; `./perlinoise -s323215 -r1280x720`